ajaiantilal/i7z/README.txt

 I added in new code that shows a nice GUI.
 The Makefile for that is in GUI/ subdirectory.
 Just install a couple of qt packages and you should be all set to run it.
-There is a README file that lists those packages
+There is a README file that lists those packages.
+Run the following commands in GUI directory: qmake; make clean; make

 Running GUI:
     sudo ./i7z_GUI